 To help prevent the spread of COVID-19 the H.R.
 MacMillan Space Centre has been closed since the middle of March 2020.
-As of the first week of August, the attraction remains closed.
-Museums in BC are now allowed to reopen, however, if and when they are ready.
-Consequently, the attraction will hopefully be able to resume operations before too long.
+As of the end of December, the attraction remains closed although starting that month the venue has been offering special on-site events on specific dates.

 Housed in the same building as the Space Centre, the Museum of Vancouver reopened as of June 11th, as did the nearby Vancouver Maritime Museum.
-As of early September, however, the reopening date for the planetarium is still to be determined.
+As of the end of 2020, the full reopening date for the planetarium is still to be determined.

 For more information about the status of the venue, and to see what online and outdoor programs are still being offered, see the Space Centre website.